The benefits of ageing

 Ageing is associated with poorer physical health.
 Find time to keep your body active.

 - Walking is the easiest exercise.
-You get time to breathe deeply, think about your life, see your surroundings and enjoy the seasons.
+It gives you time to breathe deeply, think about life, see your surroundings and enjoy the seasons.

 - Most gyms usually include free initial training and a wide range of classes: yoga, dance, swimming, boxing.